 One effective strategy to improve your rating is to engage with reviews.
-A Cornell study has shown that responding to reviews, especially negative ones, can positively impact customers' perception of a business and result in higher scores.
-In fact, 78% of customers state that seeing management responses to online reviews made them feel like the business values their opinion.
+A Cornell study has shown that responding to reviews, especially negative ones, can positively impact customers' perception of a business and result in higher rating scores.
+In fact, 78% of customers state that seeing management responses to online reviews makes them feel like the business values their opinion.

-respond to hotel reviews."
+for managing your reputation in our guide, "How to respond to hotel reviews."